cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 2. N = Unblind(input.data_blind, Z)
 3. y = Finalize(PwdU, N, "RFCXXXX")
 4. RwdU = Harden(y, params)
-5. Create Credentials C according to server policy
+5. Create secret_credentials with CredentialExtensions matching that contained in response.secret_credentials_list
+6. Create cleartext_credentials with CredentialExtensions matching that contained in response.cleartext_credentials_list
-6. pt = SerializeExtensions(C.secret_credentials)
+7. pt = SerializeExtensions(secret_credentials)
-7. nonce = random(Nn)
+8. nonce = random(Nn)
-8. pseudorandom_pad = HKDF-Expand(RwdU, contact(nonce, "Pad"), len(pt))
+9. pseudorandom_pad = HKDF-Expand(RwdU, contact(nonce, "Pad"), len(pt))
-9. auth_key = HKDF-Expand(RwdU, contact(nonce, "AuthKey"), Nk)
+10. auth_key = HKDF-Expand(RwdU, contact(nonce, "AuthKey"), Nk)
-10. exporter_key = HKDF-Expand(RwdU, concat(nonce, "ExporterKey"), Nk)
+11. exporter_key = HKDF-Expand(RwdU, concat(nonce, "ExporterKey"), Nk)
-11. ct = xor(pt, pseudorandom_pad)
+12. ct = xor(pt, pseudorandom_pad)
-12. auth_data = SerializeExtensions(C.cleartext_credentials)
+13. auth_data = SerializeExtensions(cleartext_credentials)
-13. t = HMAC(auth_key, concat(nonce, ct, concat(auth_data, aad)))
+14. t = HMAC(auth_key, concat(nonce, ct, concat(auth_data, aad)))
-14. Create Envelope EnvU with (nonce, ct, auth_data, t)
+15. Create Envelope EnvU with (nonce, ct, auth_data, t)
-15. Create RegistrationUpload upload with envelope value (EnvU, pkU).
+16. Create RegistrationUpload upload with envelope value (EnvU, pkU).
-16. Output (upload, exporter_key)
+17. Output (upload, exporter_key)
 ~~~

 [[RFC editor: please change "RFCXXXX" to the correct number before publication.]]

-Applications MUST encrypt and authenticate skU, and MUST authenticate pkS.
+The inputs to HKDF-Expand are as specified in {{RFC5869}}.

+All `CredentialExtension` values require authentication.
+Only skU requires secrecy.
-Secrecy of pkS is optional.
-If an application requires secrecy of pkS, this value
-SHOULD be included in the `Credentials.secret_credentials` list (step 5).
+If an application requires secrecy of pkS, this value SHOULD be included in the
-Applications may optionally include pkU, IdU, or IdS in the
+`Credentials.secret_credentials` list (step 5).
+Applications may optionally include
-`Credentials.secret_credentials` structure (step 5) if secrecy of these values
+pkU, IdU, or IdS in the `Credentials.secret_credentials` structure (step 5) if secrecy
-is desired.
-Otherwise, if an application does not require secrecy for these values
+of these values is desired.
+Otherwise, if an application does not require secrecy for
-but does require authentication, they may be appended to `Credentials.cleartext_credentials`.
+these values but does require authentication, they may be appended to
-Servers MUST specify how clients encode extensions in the `Credentials` structure
+`Credentials.cleartext_credentials`.
+Servers MUST specify how clients encode extensions
-as part of this registration phase.
+in the `Credentials` structure as part of this registration phase.

 The server identity `IdS` comes from context.
 For example, if registering with
 a server within the context of a TLS connection, the identity might be the